Non-Disclosure Agreement Template, Free Download 2026

 Two companies are entering merger and acquisition discussions or due diligence and both sides must share sensitive financial records, customer contracts, intellectual property portfolios, and operational details that could be catastrophic if disclosed to competitors.

 You are engaging a manufacturer, vendor, or outsourced development team and need to share technical specifications, chemical formulas, engineering drawings, or source code that represents years of research and development investment.
+Our NDA writing service can customize confidentiality terms for technical disclosures and R&D partnerships.

 Your business is exploring a strategic partnership, joint venture, or licensing arrangement where both parties must exchange market research, technology roadmaps, customer insights, and financial data to evaluate the viability of collaboration.